Jessica Vale

 Jessica Vale is an American documentary director, producer, editor and musician.

+Formative years

+Vale was born circa 1979 in the community of Abington, which is located in Abington Township, Montgomery County, Pennsylvania.
+She graduated from Temple University in Philadelphia, Pennsylvania in 2000 with a degree in media and film.

+Career

 Vale's filmography includes the multi-award-winning documentary Small Small Thing (2013), TV series Surviving Death (Netflix) and Wrong Man (Starz), and the film The Sounding (2017) among other projects.
 As a musician, she has released two studio albums which included two billboard charting dance singles.

+During the early years of the twenty-first century, she was a resident of New York City, where she worked in video production.